soloesteban/masters_stevens/Methodology.md

 # Methodology

 ## General methods

-The following methodology was used to develope the systems engineering of medical devices book.
+The following methodology was used for the Masters Project in Systems Engineering.

 - Use Stevens Institute of Technology guidelines and templates for masters project.

-- Develop the book as a system: stakeholder needs, concept, architecture, models, requirements, verification/validation.
+- Develop the "book" as a system: stakeholder needs, concept, architecture, models, requirements, verification/validation.

 - Select and utilize systems engineering methods and tools from courses of Stevens School of Systems and Enterprises.